 Slot Type Slot ID Field Meaning MCA Identifies the logical Micro Channel slot number, in the range 1 to 15, in offset 09h.
 Offset 0Ah is set to 0.
 EISA Identifies the logical EISA slot number, in the range 1 to 15, in offset 09h.
 Offset 0Ah is set to 0.

-Slot Type Slot ID Field Meaning PCI/AGP/PCI-X Identifies the value present in the Slot Number field of the PCI Interrupt Routing table entry that is associated with this slot, in offset 09h - offset 0Ah is set to 0.
+PCI, AGP, PCI-X, PCI Express On a system that supports ACPI, identifies the value returned in the SUN object for this slot.
+On a system that supports the PCI IRQ Routing Table Specification, identifies the value present in the Slot Number field of the PCI Interrupt Routing table entry that is associated with this slot, in offset 09h - offset 0Ah is set to 0.
 The table is returned by the "Get PCI Interrupt Routing Options" PCI BIOS function call and provided directly in the PCI IRQ Routing Table Specification (\$PIRQ).
 Software can determine the PCI bus number and device associated with the slot by matching the "Slot ID" to an entry in the routing-table and ultimately determine what device is present in that slot.
-PCMCIA Identifies the Adapter Number (offset 09h) and Socket Number (offset 0Ah) to be passed to PCMCIA Socket Services to identify this slot.
+PCMCIA Note: This definition also applies to the 66MHz-capable PCI slots.
+Identifies the Adapter Number (offset 09h) and Socket Number (offset 0Ah) to be passed to PCMCIA Socket Services to identify this slot.